K. J. Hamler

-Kahlee Jacoby Hamler (born July 8, 1999) is an American football wide receiver for the Denver Broncos of the National Football League (NFL).
-He played college football at Penn State.
+Kahlee Jacoby Hamler (born July 8, 1999) is an American professional football wide receiver.
+He played college football for the Penn State Nittany Lions.

-Early years
+Early life

 Hamler moved from his hometown, Pontiac, Michigan, to Florida to play his final year of high school football as a senior at IMG Academy.
 Before his first career game at IMG Academy, he tore his ACL.
 Prior to transferring to IMG Academy, Hamler was a two year letterman at St. Mary's Preparatory School in Orchard Lake, Michigan.
 He was rated as a four-star prospect by ESPN, Rivals and Scout and a three star prospect by 247Sports.
 He also ran track for two seasons.

 College career

-Freshman year
+2017 season

 Hamler redshirted as a freshman at Penn State due to suffering a torn ACL the previous year.

-Redshirt freshman year
+2018 season

 In the first game of his collegiate career against Appalachian State, Hamler returned a kickoff 52 yards with less than two minutes on the clock to help spark Penn State's game-tying drive.
-He capped the drive off with a 15-yard touchdown reception with under a minute remaining, ending the game with 3 catches for 67 yards and a TD.
-Against Ohio State, Hamler was awarded Big Ten Freshman of the Week honors after recording four receptions for 138 yards, including a 93-yard touchdown.
+He capped the drive off with a 15-yard touchdown reception with under a minute remaining, ending the game with 3 catches for 67 yards and a touchdown.
+Against Ohio State, Hamler was awarded Big Ten Conference Freshman of the Week honors after recording four receptions for 138 yards, including a 93-yard touchdown.
 Through five games, Hamler recorded 13 receptions for 308 yards and four touchdowns in his first season as a collegiate athlete.

-Redshirt sophomore year
+2019 season

 In the 2019 season, Hamler recorded 56 receptions for 904 receiving yards and eight receiving touchdowns.